petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs-solution/reactjs-app/README.md

 And change the background color, so you can see the snow (tesla-style.css) Or change the properties of this component.

-# Exersize 7
+# Exercise 7
 Convert the TeslaBattery.js component to a Functional component with React hooks.
-See my article @DzoneInc, how to do this:  https://dzone.com/articles/steps-to-convert-the-react-tesla-battery-range-calc-to-func-comp-with-hooks
+See my article @Dzone, how to do this:  https://dzone.com/articles/steps-to-convert-the-react-tesla-battery-range-calc-to-func-comp-with-hooks

+# Exercise 8
+Build your own hooks in this application: https://reactjs.org/docs/hooks-custom.html

-# Final Exersise
+# Final Exercise
 To easy for you. implement Redux according to this post:

 https://gyver98.github.io/blog/development/react/2017/03/20/redux-tesla-battery-range-calculator-part2-english/